 Music scholars link time and place as a means to help contextualize chronological developments in music with the cultural and aesthetic constraints of a particular geographic locale – but such connections between time and place can be difficult for students (and even other scholars) to perceive.
-This project demonstrates some of the many ways in which linking time and place visually can enrich our understanding of music history by constructing a chronologically- and geographically-interactive map of musical life in 1924 Paris.
+This sequence of projects explores some of the many ways in which linking time and place visually can enrich our understanding of music history.